zjonke/EImotif/README.md

 # EI motif

-This repository contains data and code used for the submitted manuscript.
+This repository contains data and code used in the paper:
+**Feedback inhibition shapes emergent computational properties of cortical microcircuit motifs**, by Z. Jonke, R. Legenstein, S. Habenschuss, and W. Maass, Journal of Neuroscience, 37(35):8511-8523, 2017.

+The paper is available at http://www.jneurosci.org/content/37/35/8511

+**Update**: the code ported to Python 3 and using Nest simulator is available at https://github.com/zjonke/EImotif-nest

 ## Requirements